The personal essay Workshop

-Answers to the most frequently asked questions about The Dive are below.
+Answers to the most frequently asked questions the workshop are below.
 Please feel free to reach out if you have others.

 Where does the class take place?